digital-ai/release-integration-sdk-workshop/README.md

 * Set up a development environment for building, testing, installing, and running integration tasks
 * Configure a production-style architecture to run the container-based tasks in a Kubernetes cluster

-### Communication channel

-* During the live workshop, please ask questions on the Teams chat channel.
-* After the workshop, please use our public Slack channel [#release-sdk-workshop](https://u.digital.ai/4dx4f4s) for questions.

 ## System requirements

 You will run this workshop on your own machine.
 Here's a breakdown of the components that you need to have.